Special Education Needs (SEN)

 4. Consulting parents of children with SEN and involving them in their child's education.

-Parents and carers are invited to a review meeting every term to discuss their child's education.
+Parents and carers are invited to a review meeting every term to discuss their child's education (Due to covid these may now be virtual meetings).
 A key emphasis at these meetings is the parents' voice.
 Outcomes and provision are then discussed at these meetings and progress is reviewed.
-Minutes of these meetings are sent home to parents/carers.
+We will work with parent to set SMART targets for their child in the coming term.
+Minutes of these meetings are emailed home to parents/carers.

 5. Consulting young people with SEN and involving them in their education.

 Pupils discuss their learning and aspirations with staff in school including the type of support that helps them to learn.
 These views of parents and staff are drawn into a 'pupil profile' document.
-This is discussed and reviewed at each termly review meeting.
+The children pick how this document is presented, I have just completed a "train" pupil profile for a little boy who loves anything to do with trains and stations.
+These are discussed and reviewed at each termly review meeting.